alonr91/Pokedex/README.md

 # Pokedex

-This project simulate pokedex and it's purpose is to catalog and provide information regarding the various species of Pokémon
+This project simulate pokedex and its purpose is to catalog and provide information regarding the various species of Pokémon

 Before you begin you need to make sure you have libraries such as:
 Pandas, Matplotlib, Tkinter and Pillow.